 Below are the frequently asked questions regarding undergoing bariatric surgery with Mexico Bariatric Center.
-If these questions don’t answer your own, please contact us with your question in mind.
+If you don’t find the answer to your question, please contact us.

 Pain and Discomfort

 What is done Postoperatively to Minimize Pain and Discomfort?

 Why is It a Bad Idea to Bring Your Own Medication?

 Why Does One Feel More Pain Than Another?